-Back to the larger movement.
 The Savory Global Network allows us to be part of a grassroots community of entrepreneurs working to regenerate land and communities across the world.
-We have access to state of the art accredited Holistic Management training materials and resources provided by the Savory Institute.
+We have access to state-of-the-art accredited Holistic Management training materials and resources provided by the Savory Institute.
 We are more powerful together than alone.
 We are proud to be part of the Savory Global Network.

 Springs Ranch is 1,600 acres of Aspen groves, natural springs and upland areas on the Warner Mountains, irrigated meadows that reach the Upper Alkali Lake in Surprise Valley and dryland pastures.
 It sits on the western edge of the Great Basin.
 The morning ranch house kitchen window view displays the sunrise over the lake and the Hays Canyon Range in Nevada.
 No houses, buildings or other signs of humans disturb the view.
 Learn More.